-Each year, from May to September, we clean water mains in selected areas of the city.
+Each year, from spring to fall, we clean water mains in selected areas of the city (pdf - 52kb).
 We clean the mains by rapidly flushing water through them to scour sediment from inside the pipes.
 We will tell you in advance when we are going to clean the water mains in your neighbourhood.

 There are about 2,400 kilometres of water mains in Winnipeg.
-It will take about five years to clean them all for the first time.
-We plan to have all the water mains cleaned by late 2007 to be ready to carry treated water from our new plant to your tap.
+We plan to have all the water mains cleaned at least once before the new water treatment plant begins operating.